lorgan3/clashOnInfiniteEarths/readme.md

 - npm install in `googleclosure/`
 - bower install in `/`
 - composer install in `api/`
+- Run `gulp compile` in `googleclosure/` to create the bundled javascript file for the game itself.
 - Change the location of the API in app.js line 176
 - Ready to go